WilcyWilson/Linux-Tips/DualBootEFI/README.md

-### Note: This guide assumes you have Windows 10 alredy installed and running on your system
+### Note: This guide assumes you have Windows 10 already installed and running on your system
 ### And this guide is only for UEFI Systems
 ### Keep a USB flash drive ready